E-Invoicing

 Tab 1 — UBL Validation

-This tab only configures the directory of XSL files used to transform the source XML into UBL.
-The actual UBL conformity check is performed by standard schematrons, which are documented separately (see UBL Tools → Validate).
+This tab configures the directory of XSL files used to transform the source XML into UBL.
+The local UBL conformity check runs through standard schematrons and is documented separately on the Validate page.

 | Field | Description |